LukeAskew/gulp-fabricate/README.md

 #### Data

-Data is defined as JSON.
+Data is defined as JSON or YAML.

-The `data` folder can contain several `.json` files:
+The `data` folder can contain several `.json` or `.yml` files:

 ```
 └── data
     ├── home.json
-    └── contact.json
+    └── contact.yml
 ```

 `home.json`: